-Vermont Division of Fire Safety regulations require every business to install backflow preventers on automatic fire sprinkler systems.
+The Vermont Division of Fire Safety regulations requires every business to install backflow preventers on automatic fire sprinkler systems.
 To ensure adequate protection for its water supply, each business must also make sure its backflow preventer is regularly inspected and tested to meet local and state codes.

-Firetech Sprinkler Corp. provides comprehensive backflow system services, including design, installations, inspections, testing, and maintenance for all types of fire sprinkler systems in commercial and industrial facilities.
+Firetech Sprinkler Corp. provides comprehensive backflow system services, including design, installation, inspection, testing, and maintenance for all types of fire sprinkler systems in commercial and industrial facilities.
 For over 30 years, we’ve served businesses and industries throughout Vermont, northeastern New York, and beyond.

 The most common problems with backflow systems are:

 - Leaking gaskets, seals, and other components